 Skip to content

 Core Cinematics plays your shot back live in the game.
-To save it as a video file you have two options:
+To save that playback as a video file you pick one of two recorders.

 Core Recorder